 \subsection{Benchmark datasets}

-As discussed in Section \ref{sec1}, DGSNA is proposed to address the limited robustness of speech systems when transitioning from controlled laboratory settings to real-world applications.
-To demonstrate effectiveness of DGSNA for both ASR and KWS tasks, we designed experiments using a clean dataset for training~(simulating laboratory conditions) and a noisy dataset for testing~(simulating real-world applications).
+To evaluate DGSNA's effectiveness in ASR and KWS tasks, we trained our models on clean datasets to simulate laboratory conditions using noisy datasets to mimic real-world scenarios.

-For the ASR experiment, we used Aishell-1~\cite{ref49} as the training set and WenetSpeech~\cite{ref50} as the test set.
+For the ASR experiment, we used Aishell-1~\citep{ref49} as the training set and WenetSpeech~\citep{ref50} as the test set.

 For the KWS domain, we were unable to locate datasets analogous to Aishell-1 and WenetSpeech~(i.e., a clean training set and a noisy test set).
-Therefore, we used the HeySnips~\cite{ref51} dataset, which contains background noise in both training and testing sets, for our KWS experiments.
+Therefore, we used the HeySnips~\citep{ref51} dataset, which contains background noise in both training and testing sets, for our KWS experiments.

 \begin{itemize} \item \textbf{Aishell-1:} Aishell-1, released by Beijing Shell Shell Technology Co., Ltd., comprises over 170 hours of Mandarin speech data from 400 speakers.
 It is a subset of the 500-hour multi-channel AISHELL-ASR0009 corpus, designed for various speech and speaker processing tasks. \item \textbf{WenetSpeech:} WenetSpeech is a multi-domain Mandarin corpus comprising over 22,400 hours of speech, including 10,000+ hours of high-quality labeled speech, 2,400+ hours of weakly labeled speech, and approximately 10,000 hours of unlabeled speech.
-WenetSpeech comprises three subsets:~(a) Dev, is specifically designed dataset for some speech tools that require cross-validation in training.~(b) Test\_Net, is a matched test set from the internet.~(c) Test\_Meeting, is a mismatched test set since it is a far-field, conversational, spontaneous, and meeting speech dataset. \item \textbf{HeySnips:} The keyword ``Hey Snips"~(pronounced without a pause) was used.
+WenetSpeech comprises three subsets: (a) Dev, which is tailored for speech tools requiring cross-validation; (b) Test\_Net, a matched test set collected from the internet; and (c) Test\_Meeting, a mismatched test set characterized by far-field, conversational, and spontaneous meeting recordings. \item \textbf{HeySnips:} The keyword "Hey Snips"~(pronounced without a pause) was used.
 The dataset includes diverse English accents and recording environments, comprising approximately 11,000 wake-word utterances and 86,500~(96 hours) negative examples. \end{itemize}

-During data preprocessing, DGSNA was applied probabilistically ; in other words, noise augmentation was not performed on every speech sample.
+During data preprocessing, DGSNA was applied probabilistically; in other words, noise augmentation was not performed on every speech sample.
 The probability of adding noise in this process is referred to as the Add Noise Rate~(ANR).